giakou4/giakou4/README.md

 ## About me
 - Diploma of Electrical and Computer Engineering in AUTh
-- Currently working CERTH PestNu project
+- Currently working for CERTH in PestNu project

 ## Skills
 - Programming Languages: Python | MATLAB | R | C/C++ | Java <br/>